 The SF STEMful Camp pays homage to the artist culture in the Bay Area by adding the goal of sprouting interest in all the STEM subjects, plus art.

 STEMful offers camps and classes in the Bernal-Mission neighborhood close to many other surrounding areas.

 Children ages 1.5 to 10 can attend their summer camps, which last between 9 am to 3 pm.
 Activities include programs designed to raise awareness of and teach the basic principles of science, nature, and the world around us.

 STEMful extends the STEM program learning concept by one – encouraging growth and development in all the subjects.
 It’s one of the STEM summer camps in San Francisco.

-Celsius and Beyond offer science classes and summer camps to kids in the San Francisco area.
+Celsius and Beyond offer science classes and camps in the San Francisco area.
 There are three locations close to the Richmond District, Pacific Heights and Lone Mountain.

 Celsius and Beyond offer spring, summer, and winter break camps, as well as science camps and workshops.
 Kids in grades 1st through 9th grade are organized into different groups.

 There is a wide range of activities, including math, science, woodworking, chef training, astronomy, and much more.
-There are also specialized San Francisco summer camps that teach about DNA, surgery, medical care, and genetics.
+There are also specialty summer camps that teach about DNA, surgery, medical care, and genetics.